GaragePixel/from-Monkey2-to-Wonkey/Template-Constrained Overload.md

 ## Purpose

 This is related to the Sibly's [todo list](https://monkeycoder.co.nz/monkey2-roadmap/).
 On the topic and its [alternative for the actual compiler](https://discord.com/channels/796336780302876683/796338396003172352/1391643077650812938).
-Brief introduction to Template-Constrained Overload technique in Monkey2/Wonkey, leveraging primitive type aliases as template constraints to achieve compile-time function specialization and pseudo return-type overloading.
+I'll explain in detail the Template-Constrained Overload technique in Monkey2/Wonkey, leveraging primitive type aliases as template constraints to achieve compile-time function specialization and pseudo return-type overloading, allowing to write most faster libraries and api.

 ## Quick Overview